Supporting the FM sector to deliver more sustainably

 The existing built environment and its surroundings have a significant and continual environmental impact.
 Buildings account for around 45% of the UK’s CO2 emissions.

 But the issue goes even wider than controlling emissions and the huge challenges of hitting net zero carbon.
 Looking at the efficient use of resources, understanding the circular economy and whole-life costing, and applying this knowledge to reduce environmental impacts and costs is critical to improvement.

-School Partners and clients are finding ways to target and access local labour and to engage more smaller, local suppliers.
-Meanwhile legislative and policy challenges such as the Modern Slavery Act and Apprenticeship Levy make it necessary to re-think approaches to procurement, tendering, recruitment and management.
+School Partners and clients are also finding ways to target and access local labour and to engage more smaller, local suppliers.
+Meanwhile legislative and policy challenges such as the introduction of PPN06/20, the Modern Slavery Act and Apprenticeship Levy make it necessary to re-think approaches to procurement, tendering, recruitment and management.

 In order to meet these critical objectives FM needs to attract and develop the best possible talent across the sector and its supply chains.
 It needs people who understand and care about sustainability.
 The School is here to help this happen.